micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [Order in] - 点外卖.
 To request food delivery from a restaurant or store, so you can enjoy the meal at home or another location.
 #### [Return to Q Index](#section1)

-## <a name="question7"></a>Q7:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”.{Story-style.  adventure, fantacy }
+## <a name="question7"></a>Q7:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”.%Story-style.  adventure, fantacy %

 #### A7: